fghzamani/r2s_safety_manual/docs/source/contact.rst

 Contact
 =======

-The organizers can be contacted via school-robot-software-ME@tudelft.nl
+The managers of the Robust Robot Systems section can be reached at R2S-COR-ME@tudelft.nl